Kavlahkaff/BBOmix/README.md

 - `META_REPRODUCIBILITY_GUIDE.md` (this file): The end-to-end instructions for reproducing the paper's results.
 Note, that both provided repositories contain further instructions, if needed.
 - `autoencodix.zip`: The source code repository for the Autoencodix package, used to train the models and generate the benchmark (Phase 1).
 - `syne-tune.zip`: The source code repository for the Syne Tune framework, tailored for BBOmix HPO evaluation (Phase 2).
-- **Raw HPO Experiment Data**: Can be downloaded from this HuggingFace repository: .
+- **Raw HPO Experiment Data and Syne Tune Blackboxes**: Can be downloaded from via figshare, see above.
-- **Syne Tune Blackboxes**: Can be downloaded from this Huggingface repository: .

 ---

 ## Phase 1: Autoencodix (Data Generation)